ofaurax/arvin2/README.md

 If the used link to the scores is used for malicious purpose, it can be quickly deactivated to stop access from the leaked link.
 Then a new one can be created to provide a new access to target users.

-To create a new token, create a file in repository `private/tokens/` in the format `YYYYMMDD-KEY.txt`, by replacing `YYYYMMDD` by a given date (in format year-mont-day) which is the limit of activation of the token (passed this date, the token is disabled) and `KEY` by any alphanumeric string of characters (preferably randomly generated).
+To create a new token, create a file in repository `private/tokens/` in the format `YYYYMMDD-KEY.txt`, by replacing `YYYYMMDD` by a given date (in format year-month-day) which is the limit of activation of the token (passed this date, the token is disabled) and `KEY` by any alphanumeric string of characters (preferably randomly generated).
-The file must just be created, there is nothing to add in it.
+The content of this file is ignored.

 To access to the website with the token, the URL shall be: *www.mywebsite.com/?token=KEY* with *KEY* the actual `KEY` used at the end of the created file name.

 ## Document storage

-Scores are stored in directory `private/docs`.
+Scores are stored in subdirectories of `private/docs`.

 To add a new set of music scores here, create a new directory with the code of the score in csv (ex: "F058" for "1ere Symphonie en Ut Majeur" described in `Archives_HMAP_140126.csv`.